 Where do you draw your inspiration from other than cartoons and games?
 And pun absolutely intended.

-As far as inspiration goes, I just see something and I like it and I just get into it.
+As far as inspiration goes, I just see something, and I like it, and I just get into it.
 Lately, I’ve really liked Instagram for that.
 Their explore feature is really good for that.
 So for Instagram, I’m only following artists I like, in the realm that I like and then parkour athletes.
-So when I go to that explore feature it’s just parkour videos and artwork.
-It’s cool, I always see an artist I’ve never seen before and I’ll look through their portfolio and everything.
+So when I go to that explore feature, it’s just parkour videos and artwork.
+It’s cool, I always see an artist I’ve never seen before, and I’ll look through their portfolio and everything.
 But I draw my inspiration from animation.
-Like I said, I watched a lot of anime when I was a kid and had a bunch of favorites like Cowboy Bebop and Outlaw Star.
+As I said, I watched a lot of anime when I was a kid and had a bunch of favorites like Cowboy Bebop and Outlaw Star.
 Then moving on from that, there is a lot of Disney movies and Dreamworks animated films I really like.
 Like right now, a lot of my favorite artists are animators who make comics on the side kind of thing.

 So it’s kind of like a half and half.
 So for a little while, I would be like, I love these guys, like the Alex Schauer and Pedro Thomas ones.
 For me, I have a hard time practicing for the sake of practicing.
-Things are very objective based for me.
-I still want to practice but I needed to find something to do and I love parkour and I love parkour people even more.
+Things are very objective-based for me.
+I still want to practice, but I needed to find something to do, and I love parkour, and I love parkour people even more.
 So, yeah, I’m gonna draw this guy because he’s cool, I’ve seen a video and it just kind of hit me.
-I did the one of Max, didn’t really think anything of it but of course, I respect the hell out of Max.
-Then I did the one of Alex and it just kind of hit me and this might sound a little shallow but I noticed people liked them.
+I did the one of Max, didn’t really think anything of it, but of course, I respect the hell out of Max.
+Then I did the one of Alex and it just kind of hit me and this might sound a little shallow, but I noticed people liked them.
 So I was like, I’m going to keep drawing parkour people.
-Of course, I don’t do it all of the time but I do sometimes, and yeah, I’m usually hit with some sort of inspiration before I do it.
-Like I did one of Max and Benj Cave and that’s because I saw the Cave Men video.
+Of course, I don’t do it all of the time, but I sometimes do, and yeah, I’m usually hit with some sort of inspiration before I do it.
+Like I did one of Max and Benj Cave, and that’s because I saw the Cave Men video.
 It really just depends where I’m art artistically when I see something that inspires me.

 So which is your favorite out of the parkour portraits you have done?

 It might have been the Pedro Thomas one, I like that one a lot.
 I also like the one I did of Shay.
-Unlike the others, it was so spur of the moment.
-I wanted to draw something, so I just opened Instagram and I saw a picture of Shay and I was like, hey, I’m gonna draw that, I’m gonna draw a picture of Shay.
-Then I did, inked it and colored and and then he made it his Facebook profile photo.
+Unlike the others, it was a spur of the moment thing.
+I wanted to draw something, so I just opened Instagram, and I saw a picture of Shay, and I was like, hey, I’m gonna draw that, I’m gonna draw a picture of Shay.
+Then I did, inked it and colored, and then he made it his Facebook profile photo.
 Really was just a fun exercise more than anything else.
 So one of those two probably.
 That or the comic, if that counts.

-So let’s talk about this comic.
-And other than that, any other parkour-inspired illustrations or projects you have worked on?
+So let’s talk about this comic, and other than that, are there any other parkour-inspired illustrations or projects you have worked on?

 I feel it blends much better that way, you know, instead of having some ridiculously forced concept where we bring in traceurs to do whatever and it ends up being rat race with a bunch of dead people.
 But we won’t get into that.